This post may contain affiliate links.

 The good news is, since the bathhouse is clothing free you don’t need a swimsuit, so if you’re making a day trip from Frankfurt or forgot yours at your hotel you can still spa with your beautiful buff body parts swinging in the wind.

 You should, however, bring flip flops or some kind of shower shoes.
-If you want to save money, bring your own towels (and a robe if you want one), but they can be rented from the front desk.
+If you want to save money, bring your own towels (and a robe if you want one), though they can be rented from the front desk.

 Lockers with computerized locks are provided with your entrance fee.